antonjan/Solar-inverter-pvbutler-screen-scraping/README.md

 # Solar-inverter-pvbutler-screen-scraping
 This repository will have the PvButler solar wifi dongle code that will screenscrape the server.pvbutler.com website and get all your solar data and then send it to an mqtt server<br>
-This works on my sacolar inverter but I think it will also work on the Growatt inverters<br>
+This works on my Sacolar 5kva inverter, but I think it will also work on the Growatt inverters<br>
-I used the following Cycolar wifi dongle pluged into my Inverter pushing the data to the http://server.pvbutler.com server Picture of usb to wifi dongle<br>
+I used the following Sacolar wifi dongle pluged into my Inverter pushing the data to the http://server.pvbutler.com server Picture of usb to wifi dongle<br>
 ![Alt text](sacolar_wifi_dongle.jpg?raw=true "USB wifi dongle")<br>
 Picture of pvbutler website tht this program scrape<br>